13RENDA/CTF_dev/christmas-vibe-check/problem.md

 ## Hints

 - Python's `random` library is not secure.
-- The timestamp in the URL looks important for the random seeds.
 - XOR encryption is reversible.
+- Nobody looks at the URL right?

 ## Tags